 Every mature sales organization has gone through various iterations of standard sales methodologies, such as BANT, MEDDPICC, or Challenger.
-Yet while these all point towards the basic tenets of good sales cadences, they don’t offer consistent guidance on how to run deal reviews or anticipate customer needs.
+Yet while these all point towards the basic tenets of good sales cadences, they don’t offer consistent guidance on how to run deal reviews, which deal review questions to ask, or how to anticipate customer needs.

 As companies begin leveraging in-depth customer intelligence to win more (and bigger) deals, it’s crucial that they apply that knowledge during the deal review.
-Start by asking—and answering—these six important questions:
+Start by asking—and answering—these six important deal review questions:

-This might sound like an obvious question, but you’d be surprised how many reps can’t accurately and thoroughly answer it.
+This might sound like one of the most obvious deal review questions, but you’d be surprised how many reps can’t accurately and thoroughly answer it.
 Remember that customers don’t care about your products or services—they care about the value your solution can deliver.
 You need to be ready to communicate your solution’s value by aligning it with specific (P&L) outcomes and business cases.
 It seems obvious, but it’s surprising how often technology issues are put in sales methodology templates dressed up as business outcomes.
 “7% faster” or “11% reduction in tickets” are not business outcomes.

 In an enterprise deal, the three key players are the executive sponsor, the economic buyer, and the executive’s “go-getter.”
 There will be others involved in the deal, no doubt, but these three represent the minimum viable subset.
 Note that the “go-getter” is the person who can piece together the paperwork, get the right stakeholders aligned, and keep things moving toward a decision.
 While this person can often be the champion, it might also be someone in Procurement or a program manager connected to the buyer.
 Bottom line: You need all of these people in agreement about your solution in order to succeed.
 If you can’t identify a Line of Business stakeholder as one of these three stakeholders, try and engage them in the process.
 The business gets the benefit of the improvements, so it makes sense to include them in the decision process, even if your IT buyer doesn’t always make the introduction.